Chapter 12: Beginnings

 “Ah, now I understand,” Peter said brightly, kneeling to pick up their scattered provisions and bundling them back into the tablecloth.
-“He has not been programmed to search for us or to deal with the Sisters; he has just been instructed to collect food for the Brothers.
-See?
-They cannot think for themselves.”
+“He’s back under the control of the Brothers but he’s not been programmed to search for us or to deal with the Sisters; he’s just been instructed to collect food for them!”

 Intrigued, Rabbit stood in front of the Tally-man who simply stepped around her to collect another loaf of bread.
 She even waved her hand in front of his face only to have it gently swatted aside as if it was an annoying fly.
 “Shall I slice through his wires?” she suggested, readying her axes and circling behind him.

 “No!”
 Peter said quickly.
-“Think about it: they sent him here to get food so if he fails to return and they find his wires cut, they will know for certain we are in the Great Abbey and in this building.
-Leave him be: we need to get this food back to our Keep.”
+“Think about it: they sent him here to get food so if he fails to return and they find his wires cut, they will know that someone has been in this building and start looking for us.
+Leave him be: let’s get this food back to our new Keep.”

 “Wait,” Rabbit said as the Tally-man lumbered out of the kitchen, bearing his overloaded tray.
 “We need that.”
 She went to a shelf and took down a medical kit.

 “Just about,” Rabbit puffed as the jugs were almost a third of her size yet she managed to fill them at the sink.
 “Phaw!
-They are heavy but I think I can carry them.
-If any Sisters have survived this madness, I pray they do not notice they are missing.”
+They’re heavy but I think I can carry them.
+If any Sisters have survived this madness, I pray they don’t notice they’re missing.”

 “Mother Moss said that Sisters were bred by the Order to be as brainless as the Tally-men so I think we should be safe.”